How to Store Tart Cherries for Maximum Freshness

 #4: Freeze Cherries for Long-Term Use

-If you’d like to enjoy cherries year-round, freezing them is an excellent option.
-Here’s how to freeze cherries properly:
+If you want to enjoy cherries year-round, freezing is your best option.
+Here’s how to freeze them properly:

 -

-Rinse cherries in cold water and drain thoroughly.
+Rinse cherries in cold water and pat them dry.

 -